 Ultimately, the choice will likely come down to the systems you have already.
 If you’ve got Ring cameras or a doorbell, then Ring’s cameras make a lot of sense, particularly if you have a Ring Alarm.

 If you don’t fit into that category, then Arlo is the best wireless system without a doubt, and the Floodlight is a fantastic addition to the range.
-The main downside is that it’s quite expensive and requires a base station, so it’s only worth buying if you’re going to add extra Arlo cameras into the mix.
+The main downside is that it’s quite expensive and requires a base station, so it’s only worth buying if you’re going to add extra Arlo cameras into the mix, otherwise check out the guide to the best outdoor security cameras.